ereminsasha08/quote/README.md

 ## Test task.
 Launch and API
 1. To run the project, you need to fork the repository, build the jar, build image with docker, and run container.
-AWS IP:
 2. Available endpoints
 ### User
 - POST api/users - user creation, required fields for the request body